Alcohol and Celecoxib: Can You Take Them Together?

 Important reminders

-• Do not stack other NSAIDs (ibuprofen, naproxen, OTC aspirin) on top of celecoxib for pain.
+• Do not combine other NSAIDs (ibuprofen, naproxen, aspirin) with celecoxib for pain — that erases much of its stomach-safety advantage.

 Which specific products are affected?